 Spirit of Conservation

 The program achieves this through support of direct habitat improvement programs, public education, outreach programs and employee engagement.
-Here are some of the 2016 highlights:
+In 2019, ConocoPhillips Alaska awarded a total of $340,000.00, between 23 different projects.
+Here are some highlights:

-- $10,000 to the Alaska Association of Conservation District’s Mat Su Salmon Habitat Conservation Efforts and 5th Annual Weed Smackdown
+- $10,000 to the Alaska Association of Conservation District’s Mat Su Habitat Conservation Efforts and Annual Weed Smackdown

-In 2015, a total of $200,000 in projects were funded, including $54,500 for the Mat-Su Butte Summit Trail Project, $25,000 for Mat-Su Salmon Habitat Conservation and $25,000 to the Mat-Su Salmon Habitat Partnership.
-Additionally, we focused on youth education, including programs at Creamer’s Field in Fairbanks and through the Student Conservation Association.
-In 2014, ConocoPhillips Alaska granted over $300,000 to 15 projects statewide, with a focus on salmon habitat restoration, trail enhancements, bird research and conservation education.
-Through this program our investments have included Alaskans for Palmer Hayflats, Kenai Watershed Forum, Anchorage Waterways Council, Alaska Geographic Association, North Star Community Foundation, Pribilof Seabird Youth Network, and Anchorage Rotary Community Services.
+Previous projects funded have included $54,500 for the Mat-Su Butte Summit Trail Project, $25,000 for Mat-Su Salmon Habitat Conservation and $25,000 to the Mat-Su Salmon Habitat Partnership.
+Additionally, we have focused on youth education, including programs at Creamer’s Field in Fairbanks and through the Student Conservation Association.